AntonRize/WILL/relativistic-foundations.md

 - **Conservation Law:** In a closed system, nothing can appear from outside or disappear without a trace.
 This means that the total energy of the system must be conserved.
 The law of conservation is not an added assumption, but a direct consequence of the Universe’s self-sufficiency.

 - **<abbr title="a property of a system that remains unchanged under transformations">symmetry</abbr>:** In the absence of external reference points, no location in space and no direction can be privileged from the outset.
-Any a<abbr title="a property of a system that remains unchanged under transformations">symmetry</abbr> would require a preferred frame, contradicting our foundational principle.
+Any asymmetry would require a preferred frame, contradicting our foundational principle.
 Therefore, the geometry of the Universe must be maximally symmetric.

 ---